daneclarkcollins/daneclarkcollins-com-old-jekyll/bio/index.markdown

 ---
-layout: default
+layout: page
-status: publish
-published: true
-title: Bio
+title: The Autobiography of Dane Clark Collins
 ---
 Testing